AhmedAtef3/octopus/README.md

 `$bash octopus.sh`

+# Features
+- Supports Int and text datatypes

+    INT : -2147483648 to 2147483647
+.
+    TEXT : Any kind of text data.

+- Supports primary key constrain.
+- Validates databases and tables names as they can't contain any characters or spaces and can't contain only numbers.
+- Reading, Deleting and Updating records by applying multiple conditions.

 # Database Architecture
 The main directory that holds all databases is called octopusdb, located in your home directory.
 Each database has a directory under  octopusdb with its name.
 Then each database has two directories;
 - data : Contains tables data files , where records of each table is stored.